Second cheap money round hard to resist for Europe banks

 The move can also offer banks a quick profit.

-Smaller Italian peers UBI (UBI.MI) and Banco Popolare BAPO.MI took 6 billion euros and 2 billion euros, sources told Reuters, while UniCredit (CRDI.MI) and Monte dei Paschi (BMPS.MI) were expected to have been big takers.
+Smaller Italian peers UBI and Banco Popolare took 6 billion euros and 2 billion euros, sources told Reuters, while UniCredit and Monte dei Paschi were expected to have been big takers.

 Banks dismissed any stigma which might be attached to taking the central bank cash -- on offer at an attractive 1 percent annual charge -- and were less coy than in December in admitting they had done so.

-“We do not blush to say we bid for 11 billion euros in the first tender and now we shall ask for a similar amount,” said Francisco Gonzalez, chairman of Spanish group BBVA (BBVA.MC), ahead of the offer.
+“We do not blush to say we bid for 11 billion euros in the first tender and now we shall ask for a similar amount,” said Francisco Gonzalez, chairman of Spanish group BBVA, ahead of the offer.

 Spanish and French banks were estimated to have each taken around 100 billion euros on Wednesday.
-Spain’s Banca Civica BCIV.MC took 6.1 billion euros and was probably joined by the likes of Bankinter (BKT.MC) and Bankia (BKIA.MC).
+Spain’s Banca Civica took 6.1 billion euros and was probably joined by the likes of Bankinter and Bankia.

 Much of the uptake will have been to replace shorter term funding, and the net liquidity injection from the two offers is probably about 600 billion euros, according to Matt Spick, analyst at Deutsche Bank.